 At aquatic sites, microbial surface water samples are collected in conjunction with water chemistry sampling (Figure 4).
 In lakes, up to 3 locations are sampled: the lake inlet, lake outlet, and profiling buoy.
 In seepage lakes (no true inlet and outlet), microbe samples are collected only at the buoy for samples collected in 2018 or later.
 In flow-through lakes (with a true inlet and outlet), samples are collected at all 3 lake locations.
-At large, nonwadeable streams (rivers), the sampling location is near the buoy sensor array.
+At large, non-wadeable streams (rivers), the sampling location is near the buoy sensor array.
 At both lakes and river buoy locations, either 1 or 2 samples are collected depending on whether the lake/river is stratified.
 In stratified systems, one sample is collected from the surface of the epilimnion, and one sample from the midpoint of the hypolimnion.
 In non-stratified sites, one surface sample will be collected.
-In wadeable streams, one surface water sample is collected near the downstream sensor array.
-In addition, benthic microbial samples are collected in wadeable streams at up to 8 locations throughout the 1 km sampling reach.
+In wadeable streams, one surface water sample is collected in wadeable streams are up to 8 locations throughout the 1 km sampling reach.